Azure/iot-plugandplay-models-tools/clients/js/src/CODE_STRUCTURE.md

 Validates the dtmi then converts the endpoint and dtmi to a fully qualified path.
 To get the `extended.json` version of a dtdl, there is a boolean parameter required.

+## DTDL.ts

+This is used to define an interface uesd in `dtmiConventions.ts`.
+Though it is an incomplete interface, it is just used to define the psuedo-parsing requirements.

-## modelFetchers.ts
+## modelFetcherHandler.ts

-This is the main implementation of the resolver functionality.
+This handles figuring out which fetcher to use based on the type of endpoint and the options given.
 It will check the endpoint to see if it is a remote URL or a local file.
 Then, it will pass the parameters either to the remote fetcher or the local fetcher.

+## localModelFetchers.ts

+This contains the local `fetcher()` method and the `recursiveFetcher()` method.
+The regular `fetcher()` method is called when resolverOptions are set to `disabled`, and also used as the basic unit of fetching from a directory for the `recursiveFetcher()`.
+The `localModelFetchers.ts` and `remoteModelFetchers.ts` are fairly similar, except for handling the formatting of the endpoint/directory, and the use of `filesystem` in the case of the `localModelFetchers`.

+## remoteModelFetchers.ts

+This contains the `fetcher()` method and the `recursiveFetcher()` method for fetching DTDLs from remote endpoints.
+It is similarly structured to `localModelFetchers.ts`.
+In order to perform the HTTP requests it uses the Azure `coreHttp` implementation.

+## modelMetadata.ts

+Performs a psuedo-parsing of a given DTDL and gives back information primarily relevant for fetching dependencies.